 The walking path here is going to be right alongside the Hudson for the remainder of the park, while the biking path will closer to the West Side Highway separated by the greenery divider.

 All throughout the walk down you will have perfect views towards Battery Park City and One World Trade Center (Freedom Tower).
-You will come across a couple more piers that have been transformed into parks and workout spaces as well as some nice greenery areas on the Manhattan side of the path.

 → Check out some other viewpoints around the area in the guide to the top views of New York City

 Once past the tennis court area, you will see a boardwalk off to your right.
 This is Pier 34, where a Holland Tunnel Ventilation Shaft sits at the end.

 Although there is no park at this pier, I do think it’s one of the best downtown city views you can get during the walk.
 If you head all the way to the end of it, you will get some great views of Battery Park City and downtown Manhattan.